Jennie Maas Flexner: Life

 Jennie Maas Flexner was born November 6, 1882, in Louisville, Kentucky to Jacob Aaron Flexner and Rosa Maas.
-Both her parents were of deep German-Jewish ancestry.
+Both her parents were of German-Jewish ancestry.
 She was the oldest of five children, with one brother and three sisters.
 Flexner and her siblings experienced a family life full of generous scholarly encouragements and educational backing.
 Her family was always very supportive and pushed her to pursue an education and develop a career that fit her personality and abilities.

 She went to local public school and graduated from Commercial High School in Louisville at the age of 17.
 After graduating high school, she went to work for her uncle as a secretary.
 After that, she worked for The Louisville Herald.
 It was not until a conversation with her mother and a family friend, that Flexner was encouraged to try for a position at the new library in Louisville, which was funded by Andrew Carnegie.
 At this pivotal point in her life, Jennie Maas Flexner was introduced to a deep-rooted career in librarianship.